 Vermont is one of only two states that has fully merged its individual and small group risk pools, and one of only four states that has continued with the original plan to include groups of up to 100 employees under the definition of “small group” as of 2016, despite the federal PACE Act that became law in the fall of 2015 and allowed states to keep groups of more than 50 employees classified as large groups.

-In 2020, legislation (S.216) has been introduced in Vermont that would allow municipal employers of any size to use Vermont’s small business health insurance exchange in order to offer coverage to their employees.
+In 2020, legislation (S.216) was introduced in Vermont that would have allowed municipal employers of any size to use Vermont’s small business health insurance exchange in order to offer coverage to their employees.
 That legislation did not succeed, however, so municipal businesses — like all other businesses in Vermont — can only use the exchange if they have up to 100 employees.

 For 2018 coverage, Vermont, North Dakota, and the District of Columbia were the only states that didn’t allow insurers to add the cost of cost-sharing reductions (CSR) to premiums after the Trump administration cut off federal funding for CSR.
 In most states, insurers were allowed to either add the cost of CSR to all silver plan premiums, to all on-exchange silver plan premiums, or, in a few cases, to all metal-level plan premiums.
 But in Vermont and North Dakota, insurers simply had to absorb the cost of CSR, estimated at $12 million a year in Vermont.